ArshChauhan2004/chinook-sales-analysis/README.md

- # chinook-sales-analysis
+# 🎵 Chinook Sales Analysis using SQL

+---

+## 📖 Overview

-SQL-based sales analysis of the Chinook Music Store database using MySQL.
+This project focuses on exploring and analyzing the Chinook Music Store database using SQL.

+The aim is to understand:
+- Sales performance
+- Revenue distribution
+- Genre popularity
+- Customer purchasing behavior

+The project demonstrates:
+- Data exploration
+- Aggregation
+- Joins
+- Analytical SQL techniques (Window Functions)

+---